gregh13/Exploring-Supervised-vs-Unsupervised-Learning-ML-TensorFlow/README.md

 ### Exploring Supervised vs. Unsupervised Learning ML with TensorFlow
+##
-#### Looking at how results for a supervised neural network model performs on binary anomaly detection for API security data compared to an unsupervised multivariate guassian anomaly detection model.
-Additionally explored the difference in large vs small training datasets for the unsupervised model.
+#### Looking at how supervised vs unsupervised models perform on binary anomaly detection for API security data.
+Specifically, a supervised neural network, an unsupervised multivariate guassian anomaly detection model, and an unsupervised k-means cluster model are explored.
 The focus of this project is to explore a dataset independently and apply the concepts/models that I learned in Dr. Andrew Ng's Machine Learning Specialization.